 The UK NICE guidelines make their recommendations to refer patients with a prostate deemed malignant on examination on the evidence from just one study.
 This systematic review includes four studies which consider the effectiveness of DRE for diagnosing prostate cancer in symptomatic patients in primary care and thus provides stronger evidence for performing DRE in these patients.
 However, the majority of the available literature concentrates on using DRE as a screening test in unselected asymptomatic patients.
 More research on the effectiveness of DRE in primary care would help to provide further evidence for the NICE guidelines and ensure that DRE is a useful investigation when performed by GPs.

-Whilst the included studies were judged to be of high methodological quality, there are limitations including case control studies in reviews of diagnostic test accuracy as they tend to overestimate diagnostic accuracy.
+Whilst the included studies were judged to be of high methodological quality it is difficult to draw conclusions based on a small number of studies, all of which were published over ten years ago, are of low impact and are largely heterogeneous.
+In addition, there are limitations of including case control studies in reviews of diagnostic test accuracy as they tend to overestimate diagnostic accuracy.
 In addition to this Hamilton et al. included patients diagnosed with prostate cancer by a urologist without having a biopsy which means not all participants in the study received the same index test.
 Whilst this clinically makes sense and is common in studies in which the reference test is invasive, it is nonetheless a limitation of the study.
 These limitations were investigated using a sensitivity analysis which excluded the Hamilton et al. study, it was found that excluding the case control study did not significantly affect the results.

+To be included in this review the papers had to include patients with at least one of the symptoms suggested by NICE.
+However, in each paper the combination of symptoms in the patients was different and in some was poorly defined.

 Due to the nature of using secondary data, there were some papers in which full information was not available.
 It was agreed in each study the DRE had been performed in primary care, however it was often not clear who had performed the examination.
 In addition to this, only three of the four studies adequately defined an abnormal DRE, the forth study did not provide a definition of abnormal or positive DRE.